Quilting Service Frequently Asked Questions.

 - If you are using a separate piece of fabric to bind your quilt, we will stitch over the edge of your quilt top.

-If you are using the backing fabric by pulling it around to the front to bind your quilt, we will stitch within the borders of your quilt top, stitching 1/2 inch to 1 1/2 inches from the edge.
-Let us know if you want your quilt stitched "border to border"
+If you are using the attached backing fabric by folding it forward to the front to bind your quilt, we will stitch within the borders of your quilt top, stitching 1/2 inch to 1 1/2 inches from the edge.
+Be sure to select the "Border to Border"option.

 - We do not do binding as part of our service.